Image Credit: Shutterstock Image

 Medication Side Effects

 Certain medications have the potential to cause excessive drooling as a side effect.
 Antidopaminergic drugs, for example, can lead to drooling if they cause clinical bradykinesia, resulting in a low rate of swallowing.
 Antipsychotic medications may produce sialorrhea due to induced Parkinson-like symptoms, blockage of α2-adrenergic receptors, or direct agonism of M3 and M4 muscarinic receptors.
 Other medications that can cause drooling include direct muscarinic agonists like pilocarpine and bethanechol, as well as indirect muscarinic stimulants such as acetylcholinesterase inhibitors used in treating Alzheimer’s disease.
+Additionally, individuals looking for alternative treatment options may consider options to buy Zopiclone online, as it is sometimes used to manage sleep-related issues that can indirectly affect salivation.

 Read About For Health: Radish Greens